cvhariharan/cvhariharan/README.md

-1086 is the number of 13-hexes with reflectional symmetry.
+1713 is the number of 14-iamonds with holes.